Pseudonym: Literature

 A pen name may be used specifically to hide the identity of the author, as with exposé books about espionage or crime, or explicit erotic fiction.
 Erwin von Busse used a pseudonym when he published short stories about sexually charged encounters between men in Germany in 1920.
 Some prolific authors adopt a pseudonym to disguise the extent of their published output, e. g.
 Stephen King writing as Richard Bachman.
 Co-authors may choose to publish under a collective pseudonym, e. g., P. J. Tracy and Perri O'Shaughnessy.
 Frederic Dannay and Manfred Lee used the name Ellery Queen as a pen name for their collaborative works and as the name of their main character.
 Asa Earl Carter, a Southern white segregationist affiliated with the KKK, wrote Western books under a fictional Cherokee persona to imply legitimacy and conceal his history.

-"Why do authors choose pseudonyms?
-It is rarely because they actually hope to stay anonymous forever," mused writer and columnist Russell Smith in his review of the Canadian novel Into That Fire by the pseudonymous M. J. Cates.

 A famous case in French literature was Romain Gary.
 Already a well-known writer, he started publishing books as Émile Ajar to test whether his new books would be well received on their own merits, without the aid of his established reputation.
 They were: Émile Ajar, like Romain Gary before him, was awarded the prestigious Prix Goncourt by a jury unaware that they were the same person.
 Similarly, TV actor Ronnie Barker submitted comedy material under the name Gerald Wiley.

 A collective pseudonym may represent an entire publishing house, or any contributor to a long-running series, especially with juvenile literature.
 Examples include Watty Piper, Victor Appleton, Erin Hunter, and Kamiru M. Xhan.

 Another use of a pseudonym in literature is to present a story as being written by the fictional characters in the story.
 The series of novels known as A Series of Unfortunate Events are written by Daniel Handler under the pen name of Lemony Snicket, a character in the series.
 This applies also to some of the several 18th-century English and American writers who used the name Fidelia.

 An anonymity pseudonym or multiple-use name is a name used by many different people to protect anonymity.
 It is a strategy that has been adopted by many unconnected radical groups and by cultural groups, where the construct of personal identity has been criticised.
-This has led to the idea of the "open pop star".
+This has led to the idea of the "open pop star", such as Monty Cantsin.